- knowledge of building and construction

 - to be able to carry out basic tasks on a computer or hand-held device

-You may need to wear protective clothing.
+You may need to wear safety clothing and use safety equipment.

 You could work at a manufacturing plant or on a construction site.

 Your working environment may be outdoors some of the time and at height.